madetech/blog/posts/building-an-agile-team.md

 ### Focus is paramount

 Focus within a team is paramount to getting a problem solved.
-Just like breaking big stories down in traditional scrum, goals should be broken down into their smallest possible incarnation.
+Just like breaking big stories down in traditional Scrum, goals should be broken down into their smallest possible incarnation.
 Team members should be allocated to a single team and that team to a single goal.

 ## Team work should be fun

 The framework on top of which you form teams should make team work fun.
-Autonomy, craft and focus are all properties that can help you achieve this.
+Autonomy, craft and focus are all virtues that can help you achieve this.

 A team needs to know they have the power and responsibility to solve a challenge.
 A team needs to be excited about their solutions, conversating and learning from each other.
 A team needs small focussed goals in order to deliver on time.

-I'm interest to hear what your experience is with building agile teams.
+I'm interested to hear what your experience is with building agile teams.
 Does the above ring true for you?
-What properties do you foster when building teams?
+What virtues do you foster when building teams?